 1. STAY CALM

-2. Try to get as much information as possible, such as temperature, pulse and heart rate, respiratory rate, capillary refill time, type of injury, and how and when the injury occured.
+2. Try to get as much information as possible, such as temperature, pulse and heart rate, respiratory rate, capillary refill time, type of injury, and how and when the injury occurred.
 Take your own safety into consideration if the horse is violent or thrashing.

 3. Call your regular veterinarian.
 If this is an emergency, STATE SO CLEARLY.
 If you are unsure, give all the information you can ask that the doctor be notified immediately and for him/her to return your call ASAP.